watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

    * assumes isothermal conditions and performance is not temperature dependent
    * does not determine equilibrium of electrolysis products in solution
    * does not consider undesired reactions
-   * membrane, cathode, and anode areas are equal and a function of the current density, this does not consider the mass transfer limitations of volume to area ratios
+   * does not account for mass transfer limitations of electrolyte volume to electrode surface area ratios

 .. index::
    pair: watertap.unit_models.electrolyzer;electrolyzer